One Year Without Therapy

 This newsletter is my effort to help de-stigmatize such anguish, to make the invisible visible, and to openly unearth the unseen unconscious forces that can steer a person off course.

-I tell you this because I know that a lot of people are going through a desperately tough time.
+I tell you this because I know that many people are going through a desperately tough time.

-If you are struggling right now, please take heart that I am with you.
+If you are struggling right now, please know I am with you.
 You are not alone, even if you have never felt or been more alone in your entire life.

 Moments like this test my ability to weather life’s squalls on my own, without a therapist.
 My 23 years in psychodynamic therapy taught me a tremendous amount.